-Most California architects basically build from the same pile materials.
+Most California architects build basically from the same pile of materials.
 How architects put those materials together, the ideas they use to do so, that defines their styles.
 Architecture is an expression of ideas about construction technologies, social structures, aesthetic systems, and many other things.
 The architecture is created through the principles ordering them.

 The Ideas that go into the Mid-Century Modernism expressed in the famed Eichler developments and the residential track designs done for him by Anshen and Allen, known for the Mid-Century Modern design they express, go far deeper into architectural history than most know.
 Eichler was the first to effectively bring modern designs to the mass housing market.